hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 ## Setting up for QC on peak calls

 Now that we have identified regions in the genome that are enriched through some interaction with PRDM16, we can **take those regions and visually assess the amount of signal observed**.
-This can be done by uploading the data to a genome viewer such as the Broad's [Integrative Genome Viewer (IGV)](https://software.broadinstitute.org/software/igv/) or the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway), to explore the genome and specific loci for pileups.
-Alternatively, you can create profile plots and heatmaps to look at the signal aggregated over all binding sites. **In order to perform any of assessments described above, you will need a file in the appropriate format.**
+This can be done in one of two ways:

+* Uploading the data to a genome viewer such as the Broad's [Integrative Genome Viewer (IGV)](https://software.broadinstitute.org/software/igv/) or the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway), to explore the genome and specific loci for pileups.
+* Create profile plots and heatmaps to look at the signal aggregated over all binding sites.

+**In order to perform any of assessments described above, you will need a file in the appropriate format.**

 The goal of this lesson is to introduce you to **different file formats used for ChIP-seq data visualization and how to generate these files** using [`deepTools`](https://deeptools.readthedocs.io/en/develop/index.html).

 ## File formats for peak visualization

 There are several different types of file formats that can hold data associated with high-throughput sequencing data, these file formats have a distinct structure and hold specific types of data.
-We have already encountered the sequence data format - FASTQ, the alignment file formats - SAM and BAM, the peak call format - BED, among others.
-In this section we want to introduce you to a few additional formats that can be used to visualizing peaks.
+We have already encountered:

+* the sequence data format - FASTQ
+* the alignment file formats - SAM and BAM
+* the peak call format - BED, narrowPeak

+In this section we want to introduce you to a few additional formats that can be used for visualizing peaks.

 The commonality among these file formats is that they represent the peak location in a manner similar to the BED format (shown below).